thtrieu/thtrieu.github.io/_posts/2016-12-10-gradflow-debut-golden-rule-matmul-and-conv2d.md

 #### Joining the two

-Since both of the previous volume is so simple and their is no variation in any of them, let's join them into a single module `drop`:
+Since both of the previous volume is so simple and there is no variation in any of them, let's join the two into a single module `drop`:

 ```python
 class Dropout(Layer):